Peanut Butter Fudge Recipe: A High-Protein, Low-Sugar Treat - Dr. Axe

 Peanut butter fudge recipe ingredients - Dr. Axe

-But what I like best about this peanut butter fudge recipe is all the other good stuff it contains.
-Instead of making a chocolate-based fudge, I opted for a peanut butter version.
 Now, there’s often a lot of debate about whether peanut butter is bad for you or not.
-Many of the big brands are — they’re full of hydrogenated oils and moldy peanuts.
-But if you choose an organic peanut butter, made from Valencia peanuts, with just peanuts and maybe salt in the ingredients list, the spread can be a really healthy option.
+Many of the big brands are — they’re full of hydrogenated oils and moldy peanuts — but if you choose an organic peanut butter, made from Valencia peanuts, with just peanuts and maybe salt in the ingredients list, the spread can be a really healthy option.

-Coconut butter helps to make this easy peanut butter fudge flavorful and chewy, too.
+Coconut butter helps make this easy peanut butter fudge flavorful and chewy, too.
 It’s made from ground coconut meat and has a variety of benefits.
 The healthy fats in this and the coconut oil make this peanut butter fudge a great snack option if you’re on a ketogenic diet (just substitute the maple syrup for stevia).

 While the peanut butter in this fudge recipe gives it some protein, you can easily add even more and make this fudge a great post-workout snack by adding in peanut butter-flavored protein powder made from bone broth.

 Bone broth is full of ingredients like collagen and gelatin, which promote healthy bones and help you feel good from the inside out.
-It’s also a fun way to tailor this peanut butter fudge recipe to your tastes; while I love the double-dose of peanut butter and PB-flavored protein made from bone broth in my fudge, you could opt for a dark chocolate protein to get more of a classic chocolate taste.
+It’s also a fun way to tailor this peanut butter fudge recipe to your tastes.
+While I love the double-dose of peanut butter and PB-flavored protein made from bone broth in my fudge, you could opt for a dark chocolate protein to get more of a classic chocolate taste.

 How to Make Peanut Butter Fudge